Alejogb1/job-board/blog-data/how-can-i-retrieve-rails-tables-and-their-sub-tables-as-json.md

 id: "how-can-i-retrieve-rails-tables-and-their-sub-tables-as-json"
 ---

-, let’s tackle this.
 I've been down this road more times than I care to count, particularly in scenarios where API responses need to be both comprehensive and efficient.
 Getting Rails tables, particularly with their associated sub-tables, into a nicely structured JSON format requires a considered approach.
 It’s less about a single magic command, and more about understanding the nuances of Active Record relationships and how best to serialize them.

 My approach typically revolves around a few key techniques: leveraging eager loading, utilizing serializers, and sometimes incorporating custom logic for specific edge cases.
 Let's break down each of these.